Interstellar currently just beats Tenet 52–48

 Where This Matchup Sits

-Elsewhere on the platform, Inception reveals where they differ: Interstellar wins that matchup easily, while Tenet struggles with it.
+Elsewhere on the platform, Oppenheimer reveals where they differ: Interstellar wins that matchup easily, while Tenet struggles with it.

 Where to Watch